netsec-ethz/scion-tutorials/content/sigcomm/preparation.md

    * Confirm by clicking `Create AS`.
 4. Download the generated tarfile, extract the `Vagrantfile` and start the VM by executing `vagrant up`.

+For further information please refer to the general tutorial [VM installation page](../install/vm.html).

 ## Troubleshooting